junxit/us-congress-bills-116/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Taxpayers Right-To-Know Act ”.
+This Act may be cited as the “Taxpayers Right-To-Know Act”.

 ## § 2.
 Inventory of government programs